AnnaProDev/Face-to-Face/README.md

 # Face-to-Face
 - Social network
-- It is big project with React and Redux
+- It is big project with ReactJS and ReduxJS

 Face-to-Face is a social networking web application that aims to connect people from around the world in a user-friendly and interactive environment.
 This project provides a platform where users can create profiles, connect with friends, share updates, and engage in conversations through messages.